 28. The newly created flow will start appearing in the listing.

-The required configuration is done for transferring files from Asite to Sharepoint as per above steps.
-You can now test the scenario by uploading file as per the folder configured in the relevant workflow trigger within Asite.
+The required configuration is done for transferring files from Asite to Sharepoint as per the above steps.
+You can now test the scenario by uploading a file as per the folder configured in the relevant workflow trigger within Asite.

 29. The flow run history will appear under '28-day run history' once the file is uploaded as follows.
 It displays flow start date and time, duration and status.